Russia, China trade new copper disguised as scrap to skirt taxes, sanctions

 'DE FACTO COPPER ROD'

-Last December, according to a commercial data provider Chinese companies made a total of five purchases of products labelled as "copper rod" from RCC's plant in the Urals region.
+Last December, according to a commercial data provider, Chinese companies made a total of five purchases of products labeled as "copper rod" from RCC's plant in the Urals region.

 However, from December last year, China's copper scrap imports from Russia rose significantly, customs data showed.

-Most of that, 97 per cent or 6,434 metric tons, came through the Alashankou border of Xinjiang in December.
+Most of that, 97% or 6,434 metric tons, came through the Alashankou border of Xinjiang in December.

 Russian data showed a mismatch, indicating the country sold only 73 tons of copper scrap to China in the same month.